Dental Implants for the Front Teeth vs. the Molars

 In the sections below, we will discuss a few details regarding dental implants for the front teeth vs. the molars.

-Once the dental implants are placed in the jaw, most patients require approximately three to six months of recovery before the final restoration can be connected.
+Once the dental implants are placed in the jaw, most patients require approximately four to five months of recovery before the final restoration can be connected.

 Though a temporary tooth can be provided during the interim period, it may not be necessary since the gap is not very obvious when you smile.